 The number of complaints seems very high, are banks providing a bad service?

 Banks deal with hundreds of thousands of customers and process millions of transactions each day, and so it is inevitable that sometimes things will go wrong.
+What matters is how they are put right.
 Banks recognise that complaints are an opportunity to learn and therefore they are taking a more expansive view of complaints.
-High complaint numbers could signal a strong commitment to capturing and learning from complaints, no matter how small.
+High complaint numbers may signal a strong commitment to capturing and learning from complaints, no matter how small.

 We will be keeping an eye on whether the number of complaints changes over time.

 How do I see more information on the dashboard?

 The dashboard is interactive: you can hover over the graphs or click on different products or issues for more information.
 For example, you can select the product you are interested in, and the graphs will change to provide more details about that product.